jyellick/obc-docs/protocol-spec.md

 CLI includes a subset of APIs to enable developers to quickly test chaincodes or query for status of transactions.
 CLI is implemented in Golang and operable on multiple OS platforms.

 ### 2.2 Topology
-A deployment of Open Blockchain may consist of a member service, many validating nodes, non-validating nodes, and 1 or more applications client.
-All makes up a chain.
-There can be multiple chains; each has own operating parameters and security concerns.
+A deployment of Open Blockchain may consist of a member service, many validating nodes, non-validating nodes, and one or more application clients.
+All of these components make up a chain.
+There can be multiple chains; each having its own operating parameters and security concerns.

 _TODO: Diagram show connections between entities_

 There are 3 potential deployment models: Cloud hosted 1 network, cloud hosted multiple networks, or within each participant’s intranet.

-The simplest and most efficient topology is cloud hosted 1 network (public or private cloud), where each participant owes a number of nodes, including validating and non-validating.
-Even though the network is in cloud, hosted by a vendor, who owns the physical boxes, the participants contractually control the computing resources, making it decentralized within a centralized environment.
+The simplest and most efficient topology is cloud hosted 1 network (public or private cloud), where each participant owns a number of nodes, both validating and non-validating.
+Even though the network is in the cloud and hosted by a vendor, who owns the physical boxes, the participants contractually control the computing resources, making it decentralized within a centralized environment.

-Cloud hosted multiple networks allow participants to have their nodes hosted by any cloud providers, given that nodes can connect to one another over HTTPs.
+Cloud hosted multiple networks allow participants to have their nodes hosted by any cloud provider, given that nodes can connect to one another over HTTPs.

-Similar to cloud hosted multiple networks, using participants’ own networks is also possible via HTTPs channel.
+Similar to cloud hosted multiple networks, using participants’ own networks is also possible via an HTTPs channel.

 ## 3. Protocol